top of page

 Yushan.jpg

-Sociology double-major at the National University of Singapore.
-After reading one of her poems during her literature class, she was approached by fellow aspiring writers to form a little creative writing circle, with whom she shares words, whims, and waffles.
-Her poems have been published in Kopi Break and Blue Marble Review.
+Yushan is navigating a career transition from the private to public sector.
+Though she has paused submissions to edit her manuscript (which she hopes to share during her lifetime), some of her poems have been published in Kopi Break and Blue Marble Review.
+Recently, she has been pondering about AI and writing, while being haunted by the recurring thought: “I want to read human”.
 Other than writing, she loves trees, cats, words, music, admiring large bodies of water, being hopelessly cheesy, and the short story collection "The Bus Driver Who Wanted to be God" by Israeli writer Etgar Keret.

 Yushan